cabo/ace-aif/draft-ietf-ace-aif.md

 ~~~
 {: #genaif title="Definition of Generic AIF"}

-In a specific data model, the object identifier (`Toid`) will often be
+In a specific data model (such as the one also specified in
+this document), the object identifier (`Toid`) will often be
 a text string, and the set of permissions (`Tperm`) will be represented
 by a bitset in turn represented as a number (see {{data-model}}).